Bazemore's 23 help Kings get past Clippers

 Los Angeles trailed by as much as 14 in the third quarter before rallying.
 A 12-2 surge allowed the Clippers to pull within 83-79 after a 3-pointer by Williams with 1:57 left in the third.
 Sacramento led 88-83 heading into the fourth.
 The Clippers started slow, missing 20 of their 24 first-quarter shots from the floor as the Kings coasted to a 25-13 lead.
 It was the lowest output in a quarter this season for Los Angeles.

 The Clippers cut the gap to 54-48 at the break.
-Both teams struggled offensively in the first half, with the Kings shooting 39.6 percent to 33.3 percent for the Clippers.
+Both teams struggled offensively in the first half, with the Kings shooting 39.6 percent compared with 33.3 percent for the Clippers.
 Overall, the Kings shot 44.9 percent to 39.1 percent for the Clippers. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)